-I am currently an Assistant Professor of Computer Science and Mathematics at Centre College.
+I am currently an Assistant Professor of Computer Science at Augustana College.
 I earned my Ph.D. in computer science from Northwestern University, where I was a member of the Center for Connected Learning and Computer-Based Modeling.
+Following that I spent three years as an assistant professor of computer science and mathematics at Centre College in Danville, Kentucky.

 My research interests span a variety of topics, including agent-based modeling and multi-agent systems, evolutionary computation, dynamic processes on networks, emergence in complex systems, and computer science education.
 While investigating these topics, I have been involved in application areas from archeology to zoology.
 I have a particular passion for collaborative research with undergraduates.